 Income Tax Status.
-The National Council and its other affiliates, Learning for Life, the Learning for Life Foundation, the Boy Scouts of America National Foundation, Boy Scouts of America Asset Management, LLC, and Arrow WV, Inc., are exempt from income tax under Section 501(c)(3) of the Internal Revenue Code and have been classified as organizations that are not private foundations.
-Each of the partners of the Boy Scouts of America Commingled

-Endowment Fund, LP, is responsible for reporting its allocable share of the partnership's income or loss on its individual tax returns.
+The National Council and its other affiliates, Learning for Life, the Learning for Life Foundation, the Boy Scouts of America National Foundation, BSA Asset Management, LLC, and Arrow WV, Inc., are exempt from income tax under Section 501(c)(3) of the Internal Revenue Code and have been classified as organizations that are not private foundations.
+Each of the partners of the Partnership is responsible for reporting its allocable share of the partnership's income or loss on its individual tax returns.

 Income from certain activities (primarily magazine advertising income, sponsorships, and net revenue from sales of livestock) not directly related to the National Council's tax-exempt purpose is subject to taxation as unrelated business income.
-As of December 31, 2015, the National Council has a cumulative net operating loss of approximately \$35,223.
-Management has determined that it is more likely than not that the net operating loss will not be realized and has therefore provided a full valuation allowance against any deferred tax asset as of December 31, 2015.
+As of December 31, 2016, the National Council has a cumulative net operating loss of approximately \$36,761.
+Management has determined that it is more likely than not that the net operating loss will not be realized and has therefore provided a full valuation allowance against any deferred tax asset as of December 31, 2016.

 Uncertainty in Income Taxes.
 The National Council recognizes interest and penalties related to underpayment of income taxes as income tax expense.
-As of December 31, 2015, the National Council had not recorded any amounts related to unrecognized income tax benefits or accrued interest and penalties.
+As of December 31, 2016, the National Council had not recorded any amounts related to unrecognized income tax benefits or accrued interest and penalties.
 The National Council does not anticipate any significant changes to unrecognized income tax benefits over the next year.

-Nature of Comparative Totals for 2014.
+Nature of Comparative Totals for 2015.
 The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
 Alone, such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the National Council's financial statements for the year ended December 31, 2014, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the National Council's financial statements for the year ended December 31, 2015, from which the summarized information was derived.
 PricewaterhouseCoopers LLP issued an unmodified opinion on those financial statements.